 1. Take The Airport Express

-We opted to purchase our tickets online at Klook not only will you avoid that line, but there are 30% cheaper when you purchase them online.
+We opted to purchase our tickets online here.
+Not only will you avoid that line, but they are cheaper when you purchase them online.
 For about the same price Hong Kong Airport Express tickets can be purchased on Viator here, we’ve been using Viator for years and have always had good experiences.

-Most people don’t know about Klook, but a friend that has lived in Hong Kong for years recommended it.
-I purchased online, they sent an email with a voucher, we boarded the train at the airport, and when we got off we went to the service desk showed them the email to get our tickets (ticket required you just have to enter it into the machine to get out of the station).
-If you buy a round trip ticket they’ll give you your ticket back to the airport at this time.
+I purchased online, they sent an email with a voucher, we boarded the train at the airport, and when we got off, we went to the service desk and showed them the email to get our tickets (ticket required.
+You just have to enter it into the machine to get out of the station).
+If you buy a round trip ticket, they’ll give you your ticket back to the airport at this time.

 To/From Kowloon: